Though not at well-known as other Brazilians, like Sepultura and Sarcófago, Vulcano was one of the

 Heaven will have an end

 The song features a few riff changes and even slows down a bit for a mid-paced,

 "Incubus" is next, feeling like a blitzkrieg of the senses.
 Half-way through, there

 is a riff that is reminiscent of early Kreator with what sounds like a tremolo melody, buried way down in the mix.

+album.
 While it isn't a cover of the Possessed song by the same title, the first line is, "I have become possessed!"
-The vocal delivery
+The vocal

-of the chorus is almost similar to Venom's "Black Metal", in tone.
-This song features some evil riffs and bloody wicked solos.
+delivery of the chorus is almost similar to Venom's "Black Metal", in tone.
+This song features some evil riffs and bloody

-like an old, rusty gate opening and then the sounds of various demons chanting.
-In the background, one can hear agonized moans.
+noises, like an old, rusty gate opening and then the sounds of various demons chanting.
+In the background, one can hear agonized

 being the slowest song on the album.
 Angel's vocals are bloody possessed on this one.
 There is almost a tone of anguish in

 his voice, adding to the dark atmosphere.